privacyguides/privacyguides.org/docs/vpn.md

 - Killswitch built in to clients.
 - Multihop support.
 Multihopping is important to keep data private in case of a single node compromise.
 - If VPN clients are provided, they should be [open source](https://en.wikipedia.org/wiki/Open_source), like the VPN software they generally have built into them.
 We believe that [source code](https://en.wikipedia.org/wiki/Source_code) availability provides greater transparency about what your device is actually doing.
+- Censorship resistance features designed to bypass firewalls without DPI.

 **Best Case:**

 - Killswitch with highly configurable options (enable/disable on certain networks, on boot, etc.)
 - Easy-to-use VPN clients
-- Supports [IPv6](https://en.wikipedia.org/wiki/IPv6).
+- [IPv6](https://en.wikipedia.org/wiki/IPv6) support.
 We expect that servers will allow incoming connections via IPv6 and allow you to access services hosted on IPv6 addresses.
 - Capability of [remote port forwarding](https://en.wikipedia.org/wiki/Port_forwarding#Remote_port_forwarding) assists in creating connections when using P2P ([Peer-to-Peer](https://en.wikipedia.org/wiki/Peer-to-peer)) file sharing software or hosting a server (e.g., Mumble).
-- Obfuscation technology which pads data packets with random data to circumvent internet censorship.
+- Obfuscation technology which camouflages the true nature of internet traffic, designed to circumvent advanced internet censorship methods like DPI.

 ### Privacy